The Basics: An Introduction to Factoring for New Referrers

 So What Is Factoring?

-Because factoring is only utilized to address the working capital problems which arise when granting extended time for customers to pay for shipments or services, it is generally considered to be a business-to-business (B2B) form of finance and not consumer related.
+Because factoring is only utilized to address the working capital problems which arise when granting extended time for customers to pay for shipments or services, it is generally considered to be a business-to-business (B2B) form of finance and almost never consumer related.
 Plain and simple, factors only finance invoices due and payable by business.
 They do not finance real estate, notes, vehicles, franchise purchases, etc. They do not provide start up cash or loans of any kind.
 Factors only finance invoices payable from one business to another or B2B financing.

 While certainly not a household word, factoring in the United States is an enormous industry with a current sales volume of approximately $130 billion annually.
 For many startup and “first stage” businesses having little access to traditional bank financing, factoring simply has no equal in its capacity to free up working capital for growth and business expansion.